PROCEDURE FOR DEFIBRILLATION IN CCTC

 2. Turn Defibrillator on and ensure dial is set to "Defib".

-3. Ensure the charge is 200 joules.
+3. Confirm the default charge is 200 joules.

 The only treatment for fibrillation is delivering electrical current immediately to the myocardium.
 Biphasic defibrillators are more successful at converting VF with the first shock.